*This post may contain affiliate links. Please read the full disclosure here.Â

 It can be as easy as writing out your monthly income and expenditure and see if you can eliminate any unwanted expense.

-Another fantastic way is to save a little percentage (say 5%) of your income and put it aside as savings.
+Another fantastic way is to save a little percentage (say 5%) of your income and put it aside as “emergency savings”.
 This way you are forced to make do with the 95% of the income you keep for yourself each month.
 This really helps avoid those impulse shopping sprees and builds up your savings.

-3. Grocery List App for Momsfrugal family living
+3. Grocery List App for Moms

 There are two big reasons I always carry a shopping list.

-1. So I only buy what we need.
+1. I only buy what we need

 And it’s not just shopping lists, you can create recipe cards, schedule daily reminders and a lot more.

-6. How to Book Cheap Holidaysfrugal lifestyle tips
+5. How to Book Cheap Holidays

 Needless to say, Groupon is one of the best places that offer deals and discounts for holiday breaks.
 Make sure you sign up to Groupon and check their website for deals before booking your next holiday.